 Many factors such as business type, processing method, owner credit worthiness and others are used to determine the basis point markup that a processor offers.
 For example, a quote of interchange plus 25 basis points would be competitive for a bail bonds company, but average for a retail business.

 Competition will also vary depending of where you’re getting quotes.
 For example, a local bank or sales agent will quote much higher rates than you will receive here at CardFellow.
 In fact, even the processors we work with always quote higher rates outside of CardFellow than they do in our marketplace.

 Here’s a table that shows percentage to basis point conversion from zero to fifty in increments of five.
 The decimal representation is multiplied by gross sales to determine the processor’s volume-based markup.

 |25 Basis Points||0.25%||0.0025|

 |30 Basis Points||0.3%||0.003|

 |35 Basis Points||0.35%||0.0035|

 |50 Basis Points||0.5%||0.005|

-An authorization fee is technically referred to as an authorization request fee and it’s charged each time a merchant sends a transaction to their customer’s issuing bank to be authorized.
+An authorization fee is technically referred to as an authorization request fee and it’s charged each time a business sends a transaction to their customer’s issuing bank to be authorized.